America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Mitt Romney made money off of these sports.

-I did it with the camp old ice dancing guy, and I can do it with social security reform.
+I did it with the camp old ice dancing guy and I can do it with Social Security reform.

-That would be an argument, but Massachusetts, I don't think is an argument, John.
+But Massachusetts, I don't think, is an argument, John.

 We'll see how that pans out.